Intrapartum Fetal Heart Rate (FHR) Monitoring

 Reactivity :("FHR accelerations that peak (but do not necessarily remain) at least 15 beats per minute above the baseline and last 15 seconds from baseline to baseline." ) [53] is not defined by the NIHCD guidelines.

-• Prolonged acceleration: An increase in heart rate that lasts for 2 to 10 minutes.
+Prolonged acceleration: lasts 2 to 10 minutes.

 Periodic or episodic decelerations

-• Episodic patterns are those not associated with uterine contractions .
+Episodic patterns are those not associated with uterine contractions .

-• Variable decelerations and accelerations
+Variable decelerations and accelerations

-• Periodic patterns are those associated with uterine contractions.
+Periodic patterns are those associated with uterine contractions.

-• Early and late decelerations
+Early and late decelerations

-• Variable decelerations and accelerations
+Variable decelerations and accelerations

 Quantitated by the depth of the nadir in BPM below the baseline.
 The duration is quantitated in minutes and seconds from the beginning to the end of the deceleration.
 (Accelerations are quantitated similarly.)

-• Gradual decrease and return to baseline with time from onset of the deceleration to nadir >30 seconds.
+• Gradual decrease and return to baseline with time from onset of the deceleration to nadir > or equal to 30 seconds.
+Further subclassified based on their relation to the contraction.

 • Abrupt decrease in FHR of > 15 beats per minute with onset of deceleration to nadir < 30 seconds.

-Early deceleration:
+Early deceleration

-Etiology : Head compression
+Etiology: Head compression

-Late Deceleration:
+Late deceleration

 Gradual decrease in FHR with onset of deceleration to nadir >30 seconds.
 Onset of the deceleration occurs after the beginning of the contraction, and the nadir of the contraction occurs after the peak of the contraction.

-Reflect transient or chronic uteroplacental insufficiency
+Reflects transient or chronic uteroplacental insufficiency

 Etiologies : Excessive uterine contractions, maternal hypotension, maternal hypoxemia (pneumonia),fetal growth restriction, diabetic ketoacidosis, abruption [56,57, 59].